MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 ### Use the free text parameter

 Free text parameters don't contain any values.
-They allow you to introduce your own value from scratch.
+They allow you to introduce your own value.

 #### Create the parameter